stimulus-use/stimulus-use/docs/use-meta.md

     useMeta(this)

     // individual getters
-    this.userId         // 123456
+    this.userIdMeta         // 123456 -> Number
-    this.admin          // true
+    this.adminMeta          // true -> Boolean
-    this.email          // "joe@doe.com"
+    this.emailMeta          // "joe@doe.com" -> String
-    this.snakeCaseName  // "are camelized"
+    this.snakeCaseNameMeta  // "are camelized"

     // get all metas in one object this.metas